vriteshg1210/DATA-512-Wildfire-Final-Project/README.md

 4. Hospital Dataset: This was taken from the Oregon Health Authority Hospital Reporting and can be found at https://www.oregon.gov/oha/hpa/analytics/pages/hospital-reporting.aspx

 ## Important Consideration for the Data
 The GeoJSON dataset provided by the USGS is extensive, encompassing around 136,000 fire occurrences that demanded comprehensive analysis.
-While utilizing Prof. David McDonald's Reader facilitated data loading, filtering this dataset involved the meticulous selection of fire occurrences relevant to the scope of this assignment, a task that consumed a substantial amount of time.
+While utilizing Prof. David McDonald's reader-facilitated data loading, filtering this dataset involved the meticulous selection of fire occurrences relevant to the scope of this assignment, a task that consumed a substantial amount of time.

 Additionally, extensive error handling was essential since not all fields were consistently present in every data row.
 An example of this is the 'rings' parameter, which required careful validation and appropriate handling.